 Yoga Nidra for Healing Your Inner Child – 40 Minutes

-Join my Celebrate Again Self Care Yoga membership as I guide you through the tools of yoga, meditation, live yoga classes and extra goodies to step out of surviving and into thriving- practicing and learning self-love.
+Are you ready to return home to a life that feels like yours?
+Join the Celebrate Again membership today.
+Celebrate Again Self Care Yoga membership I’ll guide you through transformative teachings, the tools of yoga, meditation, live classes, and extra goodies to step out of surviving and into thriving- practicing and learning self-love.

 Disclaimer: Celebrate Again, LLC recommends that you speak with your physician regarding the applicability of any recommendations and follow all safety instructions before beginning any exercise program.
 When partaking in any form of physical activity it is potentially hazardous, and that may involve a risk of possible injury or even death.
 If you engage in this exercise or exercise program, you voluntarily agree that you do so with the knowledge of the risk involved, expressly assume and accept any and all risks of injury to yourself.